The Frugal Guy Cook

 Maybe, but what it definitely does is make the tortillas in the video puff up like balloons, shades of what a pita recipe is supposed to do in a high temperature oven and with a thicker form of flatbread.
 (Flatbread variants fascinate me, and it’s logical that they were invented in various overlapping forms in various cultures and regions.)

 At any rate, great, fast video, different technique than you’ve seen here in our traditional recipe and method.
-My burriot plans would appear to be saved.
+My burrito plans would appear to be saved.
 It’s at least worth a try, to see how they come out.
 Perhaps I’ll update later with results.

 Update: